Timoleon: Sicily

 Later, Carthage dispatched mercenaries to prolong the conflict between Timoleon and the Greek tyrants.
 But this ended in the defeat of Hicetas, who was taken prisoner and put to death.
-A treaty in 338 BC was agreed upon, by which Carthage was confined in Sicily to the west of the Halycus (Platani) and undertook to give no further help to Sicilian tyrants.
+A treaty in 338 BC was agreed upon, by which Carthage was confined in Sicily to the west of the Halycus (Platani) river and undertook to give no further help to Sicilian tyrants.
 Most of the remaining tyrants were killed or expelled.
 This treaty gave the Greeks of Sicily many years of peace, restored prosperity, rule of law, and safety from Carthage.

 Ruler of Syracuse

-Timoleon established a new Syracusan constitution.
-It was described at the time as democratic.
-However, for a short time he did have wide powers equivalent to a supreme commander.
+Timoleon established a new Syracusan constitution, described at the time as democratic.
+For a short time he had wide powers equivalent to a supreme commander.
 He invited settlers from mainland Greece to assist in the re-population of Syracuse and other Sicilian cities.
 During this period, Greek Sicily enjoyed a recovery in its economy and culture.